Genetic Fact Sheets for Parents

 Between episodes of metabolic crisis, children with PA are often healthy.

-Long-term effects are seen in some children with PA.
+Long-term effects are seen in some children and adults with PA.
 These can include:

 - delays in walking and motor skills

 - abnormal involuntary movements (dystonia or choreoathetosis)